Experiential Marketing: Create Meaningful Brand Moments

 Go digital to expand your reach

-And more good news: Events and event sponsorships not only take place live and in-person, but they also exist digitally, allowing for a longer period of engagement and a farther geographical reach.
+And more good news: events and event sponsorships not only take place live and in-person but also virtually!
+Recorded webinars and conference sessions exist online across multiple platforms, allowing for a longer period of engagement and a farther geographical reach.

 For example, a health insurance company partners with a well-attended international running event series to promote the healthy habit of running and walking.
-The health insurance company extends their reach beyond race day by also partnering with a digital running app.
-The app allows individuals to earn money for charity by running and walking.
+The health insurance company extends its reach beyond race day by partnering with a digital running app.

 When participants register for one of the running events, they have the option to download the free app and enroll.
-For every mile the participant tracks on their smart phone or smart watch using the app, the health insurance company donates $0.25 to the charity of the participant’s choice.
+For every mile the participant tracks on their smartphone or watch using the app, the health insurance company donates $0.25 to the charity of the participant’s choice.

-It’s a win/win for both the consumer and the brands involved:
+It’s a win-win for the consumer and the brand

 Both the running event host and health insurance company have a lot to gain through this partnership.